LEARNAcademy/syllabus/rails_model/model_specs.md

 We are building an application for storing the contact information of our users.
 That said it, is crucial for our app to have a name and email on record for each user.
 - Contact cannot be created without a name
 - Contact cannot be created without an email
+- Entries cannot have the same email
+- Emails must have an `@` symbol

 The requirements may change, so we may need to add some additional tests.
 But this is enough to get started.

 ### Initial Specs

-First we'll set up the model using a generator:
+First we'll set up the model using a Rails generator command.

 ```bash
 $ rails generate model Contact name:string email:string